CiscoDevNet/msx-developer-guides/10-msx-dev-proxy/02-finding-an-slm-component-ui-path.md

 ## Finding the SLM Component UI Path
 Before you open the service control open the `Developer Tools` in your browser and select the `Network` tab.
 You can also save yourself some headaches by disabling caching.
 After you have opened the service control look in the `Network` tab for the path the UI was served from.
 See the highlighted areas in the screenshot.
+So in this example the value we are looking for is `/workflowexecutorui`.

 ![](images/workflow_service_control_ui.png)